 A limited liability company in Australia represents an entity that is liable to taxation, as the main purpose for which is set up is to obtain an income from the sale of various goods or services.
 One of the main taxes applicable to this company type is the corporate income tax, which is charged at the standard rate of 30%.

-A lower rate of 27.5% is available for companies which are included in the base rate entity or in the small business entity categories.
+A lower rate of 27.5% was available for companies which are included in the base rate entity or in the small business entity categories, but this rate has been lowered for the same class of businesses to 25%.
 The characteristics which provide the possibility of a legal entity to be included in one of the two categories are given by the annual income and the percentage of the passive income obtained by the respective companies; an extensive presentation on these aspects can be offered by our specialists in company formation in Australia.

 Companies in Australia are also liable to the payment of the capital gains tax, which is applied to the disposal of assets of legal entities.
 This tax can also be charged to foreign companies, but only to the assets they purchase and use in Australia.
 It must be observed that the tax can also be imposed to small businesses, but only in certain conditions.